 A. Muia is the founder and co-director of New Earth Recovery, a ministry to those in recovery from drug and alcohol addiction.
 She also serves as a chaplain to inmates at the Skagit County Jail.
 She holds a post-graduate certificate in writing literary fiction from the University of Washington, and is currently working on a novel-in-stories, set in Baja California, Mexico.
-Her work has appeared in Image Journal, where she was named Artist of the Month; and Zymbol Magazine, where she was nominated for the Orison Anthology.
+Her work has appeared in Image Journal, where she was named Artist of the Month; The Stockholm Review of Literature; and Zymbol Magazine, where she was nominated for the Orison Anthology.

 TEACHing-writer | Mentor